This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-Viral meningitis is inflammation of the lining that surrounds and protects your child's brain and spinal cord.
-The inflammation is caused by a viral infection and can be life-threatening.
-Viral meningitis is also called aseptic meningitis.
+Viral meningitis, also called aseptic meningitis, is inflammation of the lining that surrounds your child's brain and spinal cord.
+The infection can be life-threatening.

-Viral meningitis is caused by viruses found in sputum (spit), blood, nose drainage, and bowel movements.
-The virus is spread from an infected person to another by coughing, kissing, or sharing food or drinks.
+Viral meningitis is caused by viruses found in saliva, blood, nose drainage, and bowel movements.
+The virus is spread from an infected person to another through coughing, kissing, or sharing food or drinks.
 Your child may also get a type of viral meningitis if he is bitten by a mosquito that carries the West Nile virus.
-Ask caregivers for more information about how to prevent West Nile virus.

 What are the signs and symptoms of viral meningitis?